 Source: Statistics Norway, NBIM

-Petroleum revenues are phased into the economy gradually in accordance with the fiscal rule that over time, government spending must not use any of the fund’s capital, only its expected real return.
-The fiscal rule also provides for petroleum revenue spending to be increased in bad times and decreased in good times.
+Petroleum revenues are phased into the economy gradually in accordance with the fiscal rule that over time, government spending must not use any of the fund’s capital, only its expected real return – currently estimated to 3 %.
+The fiscal rule also provides for petroleum revenue spending to be increased in economic downturns and decreased in economic upturns.

 This ensures that petroleum revenues help to smooth fluctuations in the economy and ensure good utilisation of capacity and low unemployment.
 It contributes to a high level of economic stability and predictability, which is very important for decision-makers and for society as a whole.
 Provided that the fiscal rule is followed, the fund’s capital will not be depleted over time, and future generations will also be able to benefit from Norway’s petroleum wealth.